NatePad/SERN-Auth-Template/README.md

 ## To Do:

 * ✔️ Set up mailer for password resets.
-* ❌ Refactor profile form for /register, /profile, and /reset-pass.
+* ❌ Refactor profile form for /login and /reset-pass pages.
 * ❌ Create debouncer to check for taken usernames as the user types.

 ## FAQ: